Tag: hojari frankincense

 What Is Frankincense Water?

-• Traditional roots: This drink has roots in Middle Eastern folk medicine.
-As one herbal guide notes, “Frankincense water is an infusion of Frankincense resin in water” and is “a traditional Middle Eastern preparation” ( How to make Frankincense water – Herbaldimensions.com).
+• Traditional roots: This drink has roots in West Asian folk medicine.
+As one herbal guide notes, “Frankincense water is an infusion of Frankincense resin in water” and is “a traditional West Asian (Middle Eastern) preparation” ( How to make Frankincense water – Herbaldimensions.com).
 Historically people in Arabia and even ancient Egypt and India made such infusions for health.

 • Boswellia species: Most quality frankincense for drinking comes from Boswellia sacra (Omani/Arabian frankincense).
 Lighter, premium grades are preferred for taste (more on that later).
 (Other species like B. serrata and B. carterii also make incense but the highest-grade Hojari frankincense is usually B. sacra.)